opinti/spectral-multifidelity/README.md

 ![Example-Data](figures/example-datasets.png)

-#### 2.2 Use of `Graph` and `MultiFidelityModel`
+#### 2.2 Use of `MultiFidelityModel`

 Let's now use a multi-fidelity model to transform the low-fidelity data based on a few high-fidelity data points.
-We instantiate a `Graph` with the low-fidelity data as nodes attributes.
-Thereafter, we pick 10 random indices and consider the corresponding high-fidelity data.
-This high-fidelity data, denoted as 'training data', will be used to update the low-fidelity graph.
+We pick 10 random indices and consider the corresponding high-fidelity data; this data, denoted as 'training data', will be used to update the low-fidelity graph.
+Thereafter, we instantiate a `Graph` with the low-fidelity data as nodes attributes.
+Finally, we use the `tranform()` method of the `MultiFidelityModel()` class to update the graph nodes.
+This method used the `n_hf=10` low- and high-fidelity data pairs to derive a transformation for all nodes (`n_la=1000`).
+We use the default configuration for the model instance, except for the training data noise level, which is set based on the known or assumed noise of the high-fidelity data (`noise_scale_hf`).
+After the transformation is computed and applied, we print a summary of the model configuration and parameters.

 ```python
 ## Multi fidelity model